 I would issue a second to commemorate Earth Day.
 The slightly flattened view of the Earth would be looking down from above the North Pole.
 Each country would be a stamp.
 The pane would be twice the size of a normal pane of perforated stamps.

 A stamp drawn for you while you wait at the post office.
 You can call ahead and pick it up.
 The only pre-printed feature would be an ornate frame around the area to draw the image in.
-This would give some indication that it was an official U.S. postage stamp.
+This would give it a traditional look that would help sell it too and older age group, fifty five years old and up, that uses stamps more often then the younger generations.

 Well, there you have it, my five minute day dream about being the head stamp designer.